 Spades has been popular since the 1940s, and while it involves some strategizing, it’s also equally fun to play.
 If you’ve never gotten the chance to learn to play the game, you don’t have much to worry about.

 Picking up Spades is quite easy once you understand the terminology and take a skim through the gameplay instructions.
+Best of all, there are plenty of online options to play Spades so you can begin playing immediately.
 This beginners’ guide will take you through what you need to know to start playing.

 Spades seems complicated to anyone that doesn’t understand the terms that are tossed around.
 Learning to play the game becomes much easier when you grasp the terms used.
 Here are the terms you should know before you learn to play Spades: